virtool/virtool-website/content/docs/manual/tut_reference/index.md

 Once the installation of the official reference is complete, you can browse the OTUs that are included in the reference.

-Click on the **OTUs** tab and you should see something like the following.
+Click on the **OTUs** tab and you should see something like the following:

 ![The OTUs tab](otus.png)